 After Sierra Club BC raised the issue with them, UNESCO implemented a review process and has strongly criticized Canada for failing to protect Wood Buffalo National Park.

-The report noted that impacts on the park are “far more complex and severe than previously thought.”
-It included 17 recommendations for Canada to address the threats the Park is facing from Site C dam, oil sands development and poor water governance.
-The federal government expressed its support for all but one of these recommendations, rejecting further assessment of the impact of Site C.
+The UN report noted that impacts on the park are “far more complex and severe than previously thought.”
+It included 17 recommendations for Canada to address the threats the Park is facing from the Site C dam, tar sands development and poor water governance.

-The park sits in the Peace-Athabasca Delta—the largest inland freshwater delta in the world, and downstream from the $9 billion (and counting) Site C megadam.
+Wood Buffalo Park protects the Peace-Athabasca Delta—the largest inland freshwater delta in the world, and is downstream from the $10.7 billion (and counting) Site C megadam.
 Site C will reduce water flows in the Peace River, which threatens to dry up the park and the delta as a whole.
 This will compound damage being done by tarsands development in the region.